Acts 15:22-29

 Doctrinal clarity and pastoral wisdom work together to guard the gospel and strengthen church unity.

-22 Then it seemed good to the apostles and the elders, with the whole assembly, to choose men out of their company, and send them to Antioch with Paul and Barnabas: Judas called Barsabbas, and Silas, chief men among the brothers.
+22 Then the apostles and elders, with the whole church, decided to select men from among them to send to Antioch with Paul and Barnabas.
+They chose Judas called Barsabbas and Silas, two leaders among the brothers,

-25 it seemed good to us, having come to one accord, to choose out men and send them to you with our beloved Barnabas and Paul,
+25 So we all agreed to choose men to send to you along with our beloved Barnabas and Paul,

 26 men who have risked their lives for the name of our Lord Jesus Christ.

-28 For it seemed good to the Holy Spirit, and to us, to lay no greater burden on you than these necessary things:
+28 It seemed good to the Holy Spirit and to us not to burden you with anything beyond these essential requirements:

 Doctrinal clarity and pastoral wisdom work together to guard the gospel and strengthen church unity.